VirtualPlants/AML/amlobj/doc/user/index.rst

 :Date: |today|

-This manual details functions, modules, and objects included in VPlants.Stat_tool, describing what they are and what they do.
+This manual details functions, modules, and objects included in VPlants.AmlObj, describing what they are and what they do.
 For learning how to use VPlants.Amlobj see :ref:`amlobj_reference`.

 .. warning::